spankr/akka.persistence.inmemory/README.md

 # Akka.Persistence.InMemory

 This library contains in-memory persistence actors that have their underlying collections exposed for unit testing purposes.
-It is based off of the [MongoDB persistence library](https://github.com/akkadotnet/Akka.Persistence.MongoDB).
+It is based off (heavily, I might add) of the [MongoDB persistence library](https://github.com/akkadotnet/Akka.Persistence.MongoDB).

 **DISCLAIMER:** This project is by no means sanctioned by the Akka.NET community.
 I am using the akka.* namespace strictly in the hopes that it will be easier to merge into a